eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ### Ballot Design

 I have many problems with ranked methods <d-cite key="mit2023maineRcv"></d-cite>.
 But one that I've come to appreciate is that voters have no idea how their ranked ballot is going to be counted.
-If you place a bunch of ranked ballots in front of people and say "choose a winner", they're probably going to do one of the following:

-1. A points system (Borda).
-Top rank gets a certain number of points, the second rank gets fewer points, and so on down the line.
-Most points wins.<d-footnote>I once tried to describe Condorcet to a friend (who is very intelligent) and they immediately invented Borda on the spot.
-Clay Shentrup has found the same thing, including from people who live in San Francisco, a location that actually uses RCV.
-People who use RCV think they know how it works, but usually are horrified when they are actually told the truth.</d-footnote> Or perhaps they'll invent a weighted average system!
-2. Vote transferring (RCV).
-Eliminate candidates and transfer votes.
-3. Pairwise comparison (Condorcet).
-Maybe a clever voter might ask "what if we just compare each candidate head-to-head against every other candidate and see who wins the most matchups?"
+Ask a voter if they understand how RCV works (even people who vote in RCV elections), or how their ballot is counted, and they will almost certainly say yes.
+But if you ask them to explain it, many I have talked to have experienced that the person then shows a fundamental misunderstanding (and are often horrified when they are told how it actually works)<d-footnote>I once tried to describe Condorcet to a friend (an intelligent guy) and they immediately invented Borda on the spot.
+Top rank gets 3 points, second rank gets 2, and last gets 1.
+I have heard similar stories from people like Clay Shentrup and Hayden Sasswood.</d-footnote>.

 I think this is a *big problem with ranked ballots*.
 It should, in my view, be explicitly clear and obvious what the system is going to do with your vote, and how it's going to be counted and tallied to determine the winner.

-This is one thing I like about Approval: it's not hard to guess that a bubble is a vote.
-That's how choose-one voting works, and Approval works the same way.
-Hence, Better Choices' system uses that *same* interface to its advantage.
-I think the idea of head-to-head matchups becomes much more obvious.
+This is one thing I like about Approval: it's not hard to understand that a bubble is a vote.
+That's how choose-one voting works, and Approval works the same way, using the same interface.
+Hence, the Better Choices system uses that *same* interface to its advantage.
+I think the idea of head-to-head matchups becomes much *more* obvious<d-footnote>A typical Condorcet method interprets a ranking like $A>B>C$ as one vote for $A$ over $B$, one vote for $A$ over $C$, and one vote for $B$ over $C$.
+Some voters might misunderstand and assume that $A$ gets "extra points" for being higher over $C$.
+By dropping the ranking interface, such misunderstandings can be reduced.</d-footnote>.

 This is also nice because this should make it much easier to implement on existing voting machines, which is something I really like about Approval!
 Tallying becomes exceptionally simple: it's just three different matchups (six total tallies) instead of one.
 That's not absurdly overcomplicated.